 As an AMP program participant, a variety of resources are available to support you.
 The Program Manual and Measure Sets are the most commonly used resources, but information is also available on required audits, data file layouts, and the appeals process.

 You can also find presentations and publications related to the AMP programs on our News and Events page.

-IHA’s AMP Reporting Portal is an online tool which allows physician organizations and health plans to securely access their quality, resource use, and total cost of care results for each of the AMP programs.
-To access your organization’s results and statewide benchmarks, please login to the web portal.
-New program participants can register to create an account.
+The AMP Reporting Portal gives you access to your quality, resource use, and total cost of care results as well as statewide benchmarks.
+If you’re a new AMP program participant, register to create an account.
 Once registered, an existing contact from your organization must add you as an authorized contact for your organization using the “Contacts” page, which grants access to your organization’s results.

-IHA conducts a call for public comment prior to finalizing measures, specifications, and program or policy changes.
-AMP program participants and stakeholders from across the healthcare industry participate in public comment to provide input on the future of performance measurement and reporting at IHA.
+IHA holds a public comment period before finalizing measures, specifications, and program or policy changes.
+This is an opportunity for AMP participants and industry stakeholders to help shape performance measurement and reporting at IHA.